csdinos/home-payment-history/README.md

 1. Simply run `yarn test`.
 Note that jest is silenced by default so if you want `console.log()` to appear you have to change it in the package.json
 # Notes
 1. If you ever want to reset the database, you can rollback by running `yarn migrate:rollback`.
 Note that you have to migrate again to use the service.
+2. When using the API, don't forget to add Basic auth